Grace Frankland: Life

 She was the youngest of nine children; her parents were Harriet and Joseph Toynbee, a noted otologist.
+Two of her brothers were the economic historian Arnold Toynbee and the Dante scholar Paget Toynbee.
 She was home schooled and spent one year at Bedford College, She married Percy Frankland in 1882, and with him developed an interest in the emerging science of bacteriology.
 She worked with both Percy and his father Edward Frankland and was described at the time as having "worthily aided and seconded [Percy]".
 She co-authored papers with her husband on bacteria and other microorganisms found in the air and water.
 Colleagues of her husband noted that although their situation as husband and wife working equally together was not unique, he was 'the first man who had the chivalry to admit it.'

 Frankland was especially interested in the relationship between bacteria and public health.
 In 1903 she wrote a popular science book entitled Bacteria in Daily Life.
 It was written in an open style to engage a wide audience and included important bacterial information pertaining to food, drink, smoking, pollution, sewage, air and disease.
 The book was reviewed in Nature in 1903.

-Publications and Contributions
+Publications and contributions

 In 1887, she published a joint study with her husband (Percy Frankland) on the microorganisms in the air.
 In 1888, she published more studies on microorganisms in the water and soil; these were also joint studies with her husband.

 In 1889 and 1890, she published more joint papers on several biological and chemical topics: nitrification, fermentation processes, purifying substances with fermentation.
 Together with her husband Percy Frankland she isolated the first pure culture of nitrifying bacterial strain (ammonia-oxidizer) in 1890.
 She was also the co-author of two volumes: MicroOrganisms in Water: their Significance, Identification, and Removal (1894) and the biography Pasteur (1898).
 As mentioned above, her most notable work was Bacteria in Daily Life; this book, unlike her previous publications, was completed independently.
 In later years, she contributed to original research; her contributions can be seen in research involving typhoid fever epidemics in America, the plague virus, and carbonated waters.

 Her application in 1904 to the Chemical Society was important.
 She was one of the nineteen signatories of the 1904 petition to the Chemical Society.
 The petition was unsuccessful; however, these prominent female chemists set out the reasons why they should be afforded the status of Fellow.
 Furthermore, the petition eventually led to the admission of women as Fellows of the Society, that was one of the Societies that later came together as the Royal Society of Chemistry.